Posted by Lewis on December 13, 2004

 class/culture - call it what you will, but we have to maintain 'standards' - even if those standards are of decency and respect for one's fellow man, whatever his (or her) station in life.

-to speak of somebody being "nigger-rich" betrays a certain coarseness of outlook and colourist attitude.
+to speak of somebody being "[word removed in order to comply with Google's Publisher Policy]-rich" betrays a certain coarseness of outlook and colourist attitude.